TassianaMilka/Live/Empower/Conexão Carreira/README.md

 # My opinion about contexts

-<p>During the week of live broadcasts the professionals discussed their professional thoughts and presented the company they worked for each for the purposes of their career paths. </p>
+<p>During the week of live broadcasts the professionals discussed their professional thoughts and presented the company they worked for each for the purposes of their career. </p>

 --------------------------------------------------------------------------------------------------------------------------------